How Long Do RV Batteries Last?

 Types of RV Batteries

-RV typically use a lead-acid type of battery.
+RV manufacturers typically use a lead-acid type of battery.
 They are comparatively inexpensive to other types, and are pretty reliable with proper care.
-These are the type of batteries that have been used in automobiles forever although there is an important difference.
+However, there are 2 different uses of lead acid batteries in an RV that you should be aware of.

+The 12 volt power system needs a different type of battery to run efficiently.
 These batteries are designed to provide power in lower amounts, over a longer period of time.
 They are discharged deeply (down to about 50%) and then charged up again.
 This cycle happens over and over again.
 If you are boondocking, the charge/ discharge cycle can happen daily.
-This type of battery is called “Deep Cycle” due to the deep discharge.
+This type of battery is called a “deep cycle battery” due to the deep discharge.

 In choosing a proper battery system for your rig, you need to know how much power you will consume in the course of a normal day.
 A little math will translate that need into required amp hours.